-Be Still: SALT's Lectionary Commentary for Fourth Week after Pentecost
+Be Still: SALT's Commentary for Fifth Week after Pentecost

 Big Picture:

-1) We’re in the midst of a seven-part portrait of the early phase of Jesus’ public ministry, exploring seven chronologically selected passages from Mark’s Gospel.
+1) We’re in the midst of an eight-part portrait of the early phase of Jesus’ public ministry, exploring eight chronologically selected passages from Mark’s Gospel.
 Jesus has emerged on the scene as a celebrated healer and teacher — and now, with this dramatic story, the vast scope of his work comes into view.

 2) Mark was likely written during or just after a period of intense, almost unimaginable upheaval in first-century Palestine, near the year 70 CE: a Jewish revolt against the Roman imperial occupation rises up, and the empire’s might comes crashing down, desecrating and destroying the Jerusalem Temple — which is to say, from the Jewish point of view, desecrating and destroying the heart of the world.
 To put it mildly, the atmosphere of Mark’s world was full of fear, grief, lamentation, and dread.
 Death-dealing forces were swirling through everyday life, like a chaotic storm at sea.